srinivasdasu/RAG_Evaluator/README.md

 ## Types of RAG Evaluation

+1. **Precision/Recall-based Evaluation**:
+   - Measures how effectively the retrieval system finds relevant documents and how many relevant documents are retrieved.

+2. **Answer-Generation Quality**:
+   - Focuses on the quality of the output, using metrics like ROUGE to evaluate how well the generated text matches the expected answer.

+3. **End-to-End Task Performance**:
+   - Evaluates the performance of the entire system in completing a task, such as accuracy or F1 score.

+### Chosen Type of RAG Evaluation

+The chosen evaluation method for this program is **Answer-Generation Quality**.
+This method is crucial for assessing how accurately the generated response conveys the correct answer to a question.

+## Evaluation Metrics

 ### Correctness
 This metric checks if the generated answer matches the expected answer.
 A binary evaluation determines whether the response is correct.